salumguilherme/reportbot/README.md

-# reportbot
+# CSGO Reportbot
-CSGO NodeJS reportbot including support for live matches.
+This nodejs reportbot has been rewritten from the ground up to support live on-going matches.

+# What you will need
+- NodeJS